Numerical simulation of type II primordial black hole formation: Conclusion

 \section{Conclusion}

-We have numerically investigated the type II PBH formation from a type II initial fluctuation $\zeta(r)$, which is defined by the non-monotonicity of the areal radius $R(r) \propto r e^\zeta $ with respect to the coordinate radius $r$ on the spatial geometry, i.e., the existence of $\partial_r R(r)=0$ (called neck or throat structure), in the radiation-dominated situation.
-As in the dust case reported in KHW, the PBH formation process can be classified into types I and II according to the configuration of the trapped regions $R(t,r)\leq 2M(t,r)$ (or trapping horizons $R(t,r)= 2M(t,r)$).
+We have numerically investigated the PBH formation from a type II initial fluctuation $\zeta(r)$, which is defined by the non-monotonicity of the areal radius $R(r) \propto r e^\zeta $ with respect to the coordinate radius $r$ on the spatial geometry, i.e., the existence of $\partial_r R(r)=0$ (called neck or throat structure), in the radiation-dominated situation.
+As in the dust case reported in KHW, the initial fluctuation can be classified into types I and II according to the configuration of the trapped regions $R(t,r)\leq 2M(t,r)$ (or trapping horizons $R(t,r)= 2M(t,r)$).
 Specifically, if there is a bifurcating trapping horizon, the PBH is classified as type B, and otherwise, it is classified as type A. In the dust case, KHW reported that a type I fluctuation results in a type A PBH and a type II fluctuation in a type B PBH.
 However, in the case of radiation fluids, this is not true.
 We found a gap between the classifications regarding the shape of the initial spatial geometry (fluctuation type) and the structure of the trapping horizons (formation type).
-We found that a type II fluctuation may result in a type I PBH, so-called type II-A PBH.
+We found that a type II fluctuation may result in a type A PBH, which we will call type II-A PBH.
 Therefore, we propose classifying type A/B PBHs based on the existence of the bifurcating trapping horizon independently of the type of the initial fluctuation.